Linear Functions to the Extended Reals: Proper scoring rules

-1em One nontrivial example (besides the log scoring rule) is the scoring rule that assigns $k$ points to any prediction with support size $|\Y|-k$, assuming the outcome $y$ is in its support; $-\infty$ if it is not.
+1em One nontrivial example is the rule that assigns score $k$ to any prediction with support size $|\Y|-k$, assuming the outcome $y$ is in its support; $-\infty$ if it is not.
 This is associated with the convex function $g$ taking the value $k$ on the relative interior of each $|\Y|-k-1$ dimensional face of the simplex; in particular it is zero in the interior of the simplex, $1$ in the relative interior of any facet, \dots, and $|\Y|-1$ at each corner $\delta_{y}$.

 A generalization can be obtained from any set function $G: 2^{\Y} \to \reals$ that is \emph{monotone}, meaning $X \subseteq Y \implies G(X) \leq G(Y)$.
 We can set $g(p) := G(\Supp{p})$.
 In other words, the score for prediction $p$ is $G(\Supp{p})$ if the observation $y$ is in $\Supp{p}$; the score is $-\infty$ otherwise.
 We utilized this construction in \citet{chen2016informational}.